 - Use the chat to help share resources, information, and ask questions during the meeting to limit interruptions.

-- Record the video session for others who were not able to attend.
+- Record the video session for others who were not able to attend, if applicable.

 Tips for After the Video Call Meeting